 Sandfly hunts for the building blocks that make an attack work, not on static signatures.
-Instead of getting on a hamster wheel of constantly outdated signature updates, Sandfly looks for specific indicators of compromise that are common with attacks that never go out of date.
+Instead of getting on a hamster wheel of constantly outdated signature updates, Sandfly looks for Linux attack tactics and techniques that never go out of date.

 Modular Intrusion Detection and Response

 Sandfly is an agentless Linux security platform that constantly hunts for intruders.
 When threats are found, Sandfly becomes an expert forensic investigator providing specific information on what is happening.